MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-setup-commonaad-custom.md

 ## Create an Azure AD B2C application

-Communication with Azure AD B2C occurs through an application that you create in your tenant.
+Communication with Azure AD B2C occurs through an application that you register in your B2C tenant.
 This section lists optional steps you can complete to create a test application if you haven't already done so.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Make sure you're using the directory that contains your Azure AD B2C tenant.
 Select the **Directory + subscription filter** in the top menu, and then choose the directory that contains your Azure AD B2C tenant.